-All banks, regardless of size, shall prepare all schedules of the Reports of Condition and Income on an accrual basis.
+All banks, regardless of size, shall prepare all schedules of the Call Report on an accrual basis.
 However, banks may report particular accounts on a cash basis, except for the four listed below, if the results would not materially differ from those obtained using an accrual basis.